Published by Blue Grid Media • Updated for 2026 • 14 min read

 How to Lower Your Cost Per Lead Over Time

 You can't control your market or your competitors' budgets.
-You can control these things — and they directly influence your effective CPL.
+But you can control these things, and they directly influence your effective CPL.
+This is where the businesses that "get" LSA separate themselves from the ones that complain about it.

 Build reviews consistently

 Reviews are the single highest-leverage action in LSA.
 A strong review base improves your quality score, which improves your ranking, which gets you shown for higher-converting searches, which lowers your effective CPL.
-Build the review request into your job close workflow so it happens after every completed job — not as an afterthought.
+Build the review request into your job close workflow so it happens after every completed job, not as an afterthought two months later.
 Aim for at least 4 to 8 new reviews per month to maintain velocity.
 A sudden flatline in review activity signals inactivity to Google's algorithm even if your rating stays high.
+For a complete playbook on this, check out our LSA review strategy guide.

 Dispute invalid leads every week

-Set a weekly calendar reminder to log into your LSA dashboard and dispute leads that don't qualify — wrong numbers, out-of-area calls, calls for services you don't offer.
+Set a weekly calendar reminder to log into your LSA dashboard and dispute leads that don't qualify.
+We're talking wrong numbers, out-of-area calls, calls for services you don't offer.
 Google has a dispute window.
 If you miss it, the charge stands.
 Most businesses dispute less than 30% of the invalid leads they receive simply because they don't have a consistent process for it.
-This is free money left on the table.
+That's free money left on the table.
+For more on this, read our guide on why LSA leads get disputed.

 Enable all relevant job types